FenixPK/EliDangHUD/README.md

 I'd like to do further settings to allow users to more specifically choose to filter our floating items of name 'Stone' for eg, or only voxels (asteroids and deposits) of certain types or sizes even.

 # TODO
+TODO: Consider a "recently damaged clusters" dictionary that can be used to animate squares being hit. eg. on damage add to dict, then within 0.5s to 1.0 seconds lerp to a bigger size then back, then remove from dict when complete or re-set if damaged again.

 TODO: Add keybinds for next/previous/nearest target, make them work for holo tables too! =D

-TODO: Fix the maxSpeed variable, it should load the max speed for the localGrid's gridsize from the world.

 TODO: Make holograms show more data, weapons, effective range, DPS?

 TODO: Make radar sprites show more data for selected target.
 Eg. when you pick a target the radar screen has an "effective range" bubble for the target.

-TODO: Polishing pass - add summaries to methods etc. It's becoming less documented as I go haha.

 TODO: Waypoint system with GPS.
 Would show on screen and on radar.
 Could we do something global that syncs between players?
 So a CIC could set waypoints or even pin radar pings?